Parliamentary.ai

 Overview

-This bill aims to mandate drug assessments for individuals suspected of drug driving offences in England and Wales.
-If a blood or urine test reveals the presence of Class A drugs, those aged 18 or over will be required to undergo an initial and follow-up assessment to determine their drug dependency or misuse propensity.
+This bill aims to mandate drug assessments for individuals suspected of drug-driving offences in England and Wales.
+If a blood or urine test indicates the presence of Class A drugs, those aged 18 and over will be required to undergo an initial and follow-up assessment to evaluate their drug dependency or misuse propensity.

 Description

-The bill makes consequential amendments to the Drugs Act 2005 and the Bail Act 1976 to align them with the new assessment procedures, impacting sections related to drug testing, assessment procedures, and bail conditions.
+The Bill makes consequential amendments to the Drugs Act 2005 and the Bail Act 1976 to ensure consistency and proper integration of the new assessment procedure.

 Government Spending

-The bill states that any increase in government spending arising from its implementation will be funded from money provided by Parliament.
-No specific figures are provided in the bill text.
+The bill states that any increased costs resulting from its implementation will be covered by funds provided by Parliament.
+No specific figures are provided.

 Groups Affected

-• Drivers suspected of drug driving: Those aged 18 and over who test positive for Class A drugs face mandatory assessment.
-Failure to comply may result in prosecution.
+• Drivers suspected of drug driving: Those aged 18 or over who test positive for Class A drugs during a roadside drug test face mandatory assessments.
+Failure to comply carries a risk of prosecution.

 Full Text